pkdiv/leetSpeak/README.md

 # leetSpeak

-Leetspeak is a python script used to generate wordlist of leetspeak of a word.
+Leetspeak is a python program used to generate wordlist of leetspeak of a word.

 ## What is Leetspeak or Leet?